oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 ## Introduction

 In oneTBB, there has never been an API that allows users to block worker threads within the arena.
-This design choice was made to preserve the composability of the application.<br>
+This design choice was made to preserve the composability of the application.
 Before PR#1352, workers moved to the thread pool to sleep once there were no arenas with active demand.
 However, PR#1352 introduced a delayed leave behavior to the library that results in blocking threads for an _implementation-defined_ duration inside an arena if there is no active demand arcoss all arenas.
-This change significantly improved performance for various applications on high thread count systems.<br>
+This change significantly improved performance for various applications on high thread count systems.
 The main idea is that usually, after one parallel computation ends, another will start after some time.
 The delayed leave behavior is a heuristic to utilize this, covering most cases within _implementation-defined_ duration.

 However, the new behavior is not the perfect match for all the scenarios:
-* The heuristic of delayed leave is unsuitable for the tasks that are submitted in unpredictable pattern and/or duration.
+* The heuristic of delayed leave is unsuitable for the tasks that are submitted in an unpredictable pattern and/or durations.
 * If oneTBB is used in composable scenarios it is not behaving as a good citizen consuming CPU resources.
   * For example, if an application builds a pipeline where oneTBB is used for one stage